List of All My Children characters introduced in the 1970s: Ruth Martin

-Vietnam War protest

 All My Children broke new ground and made history in 1971 when they had Ruth publicly protest the Vietnam War.
 This is a television first, and in 1973, Mary Fickett became the first daytime television performer in television history to receive an Emmy Award for this storyline.

-Recast and return

 In 1996, Mary Fickett decided to retire from acting.
 She allowed her contract with All My Children to expire, expecting to be offered a recurring status (meaning she could appear occasionally, without a minimum number of required appearances).
 Fans and soap opera publications were shocked when ABC announced that they recast the role with former Miss America winner Lee Meriwether that same year.
 This came as a shock, as Fickett was an original cast member who had played Ruth for 26 years.
 However, in 1999, negotiations between Meriwether's agents and the producers of All My Children broke down, and Meriwether was let go.
 In 2000, ABC asked Mary Fickett back to portray Ruth for the show's 30th-anniversary episode.
 Fickett continued to play Ruth throughout most of 2000, but decided to permanently retire at the end of that year.
 Ruth did not appear on the show again for an entire year.

 In 2002, the show's writers wanted to bring the character back to the canvas.
 ABC asked Lee Meriwether back to the show, as Mary Fickett declined an offer to stay with the show on a recurring basis.
 Meriwether portrayed Ruth from that point on.
 On September 8, 2011, Fickett died at age 83.
 All My Children was planned a special tribute to her in an episode that aired two days before the series finale.